Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 This is because Fairtrade does not guarantee that the coffee is high-quality.

-Coffee farmers now often sell their lower quality beans as Fairtrade (as they will get a better price than they normally would) and sell their higher grade coffees on the open market, where they will receive a higher premium for the coffee due to its quality.
+Coffee farmers now often sell their lower-quality beans as Fairtrade (as they will get a better price than they normally would) and sell their higher-grade coffees on the open market, where they will receive a higher premium for their quality.
 Additionally, land ownership is a requirement for participation in the Fairtrade cooperatives.

 These farmers therefore see little of the profit that comes from the higher price of Fairtrade coffee.